 Said Robinson, “If you’re hurting — maybe Pride has sad associations for you — we welcome you with these words.”

 Sha’ar Zahav’s beautiful, unique prayerbook is, of the 120-plus siddurs I own, by far the heaviest — so heavy I’m tempted to call it an accessibility issue.
 It is full of fun, meaningful, liturgical tweaks.
 Hinei Mah Tov is sung three times, once with the traditional line, “How good it is to dwell together as brothers”; a second time replacing brothers with sisters; a third time replacing brothers with kulanu, “all of us.”
 In Ve’ahavta, the Torah text is altered such that we are commanded to teach our sons and our daughters.
 The back is also chock-full of special seasonal readings for every imaginable occasion, from the Fourth of July to Transgender Day of Remembrance.
-Rather than a siddur to be used on a regular basis, my own copy will serve more as a compilation of resources.
+Rather than a siddur to be used on a regular basis, my own copy serves more as a compilation of resources.

 Introducing Mi Chamocha, Bernstein said: “This melody goes back to Sinai.”
 A small synagogue choir started in with a tune entirely unfamiliar to me.
 After the text of the prayer had been sung, they moved into English lyrics, also unfamiliar to me.